cetinkaya/weblambda/README.md

 end
 ```

 After running this code, you can check `http://localhost:4567/calculate`.
-Make sure you also install a handler like 'puma' or 'webrick'.
+Make sure to also install a handler like 'puma' or 'webrick'.

 ### Using erb templates